 They’ll demand a higher down payment.
 They’ll charge a sky-high interest rate.
 They’ll make you sign over your soul, your kidneys, and your firstborn child.
 But someone will eventually say yes.

 We got smacked with a higher interest rate: 5.3 percent at a time when everyone else was getting approved at 3 percent.
-That’s our punishment for living unconventionally, I suppose.
+That’s the punishment for living unconventionally, I suppose.

 The other trade-off was that we were only approved for a $212,000 loan.
 Would that be enough?